jonasmeise/TransferAnalysisSentimentExtraction/README.md

 # Setup
 The program represents the framework we used for implementing annotation procession, model construction and evaluation.
+This is a Maven project, so downloading and importing the ``pom.xml`` in the main folder is the first step.

-The main pipeline is by running the code within the class [MainPipeline.java](https://github.com/jonasmeise/AutomaticAspectExtraction/blob/master/src/main/java/de/unidue/langtech/bachelor/meise/pipeline/MainPipeline.java).
+The main pipeline is executed by running the code within the class [MainPipeline.java](https://github.com/jonasmeise/AutomaticAspectExtraction/blob/master/src/main/java/de/unidue/langtech/bachelor/meise/pipeline/MainPipeline.java).
 In the current iteration, the code does not execute any of the tasks represented in the thesis.
 In exchange, a couple of methods are already implemented:

 ``buildFilesOldDomain(String inputFile, String outputFolder)``